 Is Job Security Affected By A NY Workers’ Compensation Case?

 There are many workers who were injured on the job that might feel they cannot file a claim for workers’ compensation because they are afraid they might lose their job.
-Workers in New York state often assume that it will cost the employer money if they pursue a workers’ compensation claim.
+Injured workers in New York state often assume that it will cost the employer money if they pursue a workers’ compensation claim in Buffalo, NY.
 However, that is not true.
 Most businesses in New York have workers’ compensation insurance.
 Therefore, they do not have for employee injuries from the company’s money.
 A workers’ compensation claim should not affect your job security.